hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

     let com_2: AttributeTokenComm = ...;
     let bytes = com_2.to_bytes();
     ```
-- To generate response, call `AttributeToken::response`, passing the commitment, signing key of the entity creating the presentation, challenge and the even and odd level verkeys.
+- To generate response, call `AttributeToken::response`, passing the commitment, signing key of the entity creating the presentation, challenge and the even and odd-level verkeys.
     ```rust
     let resp_2: AttributeTokenResp = at
             .response(